 Research Scholar Grants run July 1 - June 30, for 2 consecutive years.
-Grant funds will be paid to the institution in two installments: July and January.
+Grant funds will be paid to the institution in two installments annually.
 Ten percent (10%) of the total grant award will be withheld by the Foundation, to be released only upon receipt of an acceptable grant final report within 6 months of the due date.